-oDesk - its good and the bad side
+oDesk - the good and the bad side for freelance writers

 I first joined oDesk some months back having heard a lot about it.
 As a freelance writer I am always looking for more jobs and I was told this site is a good place to look for them.